Primary Care Practicum in Guatemala

 - Analyzing the current political system in Guatemala and its impact on health care delivery

-- Learning about health delivery systems and the sociocultural determinants of health in Guatemala
+- Exploring the socio-cultural determinants of health in Guatemala

 - Learning about issues in global health

-- Visiting with a traditional health care provider
+- Visiting with health care providers in Guatemala

-- Participating in home care visits with public health nurses and community health workers and Nursing Heart Inc. staff in rural Guatemala.
+- Participating in home care visits with community health workers and Nursing Heart Inc. staff in rural Guatemala.